ViBiOh/hue/README.md

 A Docker image is available for `amd64`, `arm` and `arm64` platforms on Docker Hub: [vibioh/hue](https://hub.docker.com/r/vibioh/hue/tags).

-You can configure app by passing CLI args or environment variables (cf. [Usage of hue](#usage-of-hue) section).
+You can configure app by passing CLI args or environment variables (cf. [Usage](#usage) section).
 CLI override environment variables.

 You'll find a Kubernetes exemple (without secrets) in the [`infra/`](infra/) folder.
 It contains two ingresses : one for "same network access" and another, publicly available but with basic-auth.